populse/capsul/doc/source/api/index.rst

 :mod:`capsul.subprocess`
 ------------------------

 This module is obsolete and will be replaced by :mod:`~capsul.in_process`.
-It is still used in Capsul v2 when using :class:`~caspul.study_config.study_config.StudyConfig`.
+It is still used in Capsul v2 when using :class:`~capsul.study_config.study_config.StudyConfig`.

 :mod:`capsul.subprocess.fsl` Classes: